 Restore Health University City is in Philadelphia, Pennsylvania, which features an abundance of nursing homes.
 This facility was given an overall rating of F. Philadelphia received a city grade of B-, so there are some other options in the city worth considering.
 We wouldn't blame you if you are ready to stop reading and find another nursing home.
-However, if you want to learn more about this facility's category grades, we will discuss nursing in the next section.
+However, if you want to learn more about this facility's category grades, we will discuss short-term care in the next section.

 Restore Health University City